 Looking for the ultimate D&D backstory generator?
 Maybe a D&D Character Backstory generator?
 Perhaps you’re specifically looking for a rogue backstory or other examples?
 We’ve got you covered.
-Check out LitRPG Adventures Workshop or continue reading below.
+Check out LitRPG Adventures Workshop where you can use a magic item generator and more or continue reading below.

 Before we get to the meat of this page, I’d like to point you toward the corresponding blog post I wrote covering some of the details on how I leveraged AI (specifically, GPT-2) in creating the fantasy character backstories below.
 I’ve got a lot of great free ideas and examples you can use for your RPG character (or use these at a starting point for a work of fiction!)
 Either way, you can browse quite a few here for free or buy Bellow’s Big Book of Fantasy Characters at Amazon.